-The Department has potential to take up the consultancy in the following areas
+The Department has potential to take up the consultancy in the areas such as Water quality monitoring, concrete technology, Surveying, Strength of material, Geo technology etc.

-- > Water quality monitoring

-- ➤ Concrete technology

-- Surveying

-- > Strength of material

-- ➤ Geo technology

-7. ACADEMIC REGULATIONS OF R20 FOR B.TECH.
+7. ACADEMIC REGULATIONS OF R19 FOR B.TECH.
 (REGULAR)

-(Effective for the students admitted into I year from the Academic Year 2020-21 onwards)
+(Effective for the students admitted into I year from the Academic Year 2019-20 onwards)